DJ2LS/FreeDATA/CONTRIBUTING.md

 workflow that block all PRs that do not pass the linter/formatter checks.

 - To check formatting run `ruff format --check` (lists file that needs formatting)
-- To see what the automatic formatter will change run `ruff format --diff` (shows diff-style changes).
+- To see what the automatic formatter will change run `ruff format --preview --diff` (shows diff-style changes).
-- To automatically format files run `ruff format`
+- To automatically format files run `ruff format --preview`

+NOTE: the `--preview` enables new auto-formatting actions and enables a feature usefull in the CI.
+In the future it will no longer be necessary

 - To run the checker/linter execute `ruff check`
 - Some errors can be automatically fixed running `ruff check --fix`, but always